Research Models

 Genes Mutations Modification Disease Neuropathology Behavior/Cognition

-Overtly normal brain structure.
-Normal numbers of dopaminergic neurons and tyrosine hydroxlase levels in substantia nigra at 8-9 months of age.
+Normal numbers of dopaminergic neurons and tyrosine hydroxylase levels in substantia nigra at 8-9 months of age.
 Alterations in the dendrites of midbrain dopaminergic neurons and cultured cortical neurons.
 Altered shape, density, and movement of dendritic mitochondria in cultured primary neurons from embryonic mice.
+Reduced BDNF levels in the midbrain and cortex at 10 months.

 Reduced spontaneous locomotor activity and skill at 3-6 months.
 Modest vocalization deficits at 4-6 months.